woodruffw/yossarian-bot/COMMANDS.md

 * `!btc` - Get the current BTC - USD exchange rate from the [BitcoinAverage Price Index](https://bitcoinaverage.com/)
 * `![rm|show]intro <intro>` - Set an custom intro for your nick.
 Prefixing this command with `show` or `rm` shows or removes your intro, respectively.
 * `!quote [nick]` - Retrieve a completely random quote, or a random quote from the given nick.
+* `!trigger <command>` - Manage custom message replies and their triggers.
+See below.
 * `!ver [nick]` - Send a CTCP VERSION request to the given nick.

 ### `!botinfo` keys